jp-psc/mod3-full-stack-mern-app/README.md

 Future Enhancements:

 I plan to incorporate a cleaner interface and better integrations of pictures.
+I will add a checkoff/strikethrough option to indicate a task has been completed without having to delete the finished task itself.
+Add a button to directly delete task from the list.